Tax Credits: Penalties and interest.

 It is worth having a quick look at the HMRC guide on this - WTC 7 Tax Credit Penalties.

 HMRC has power to seek or impose financial penalties for various types of default.
 The penalties and their maximum amounts are:

 - for fraudulent or negligent misstatement, £3,000;

-- for failure to report a change of circumstances which it is obligatory to report within one month, £300;
+- for failure to report a change of circumstances which it is obligatory to report within the relevant time limit, £300;

 - for failure to supply or delay in supplying information when required to do so in an examination, enquiry, or in response to an end-of-year notice, or in accordance with regulations which apply specifically to employers, £300;